-How does this machine know so much about me?
+How does a machine know so much about me?
 We have never met or shared intimate details, yet its flashy words are a siren song to my soul.

 How does it know all the right things that I need in my life?
-It’s certainly bait that I have clicked on!
+It’s certainly has bait I have clicked on!

 After watching, The Social Dilemma